Ramewn/Deeskord-crypt/README.md

 # Deeskord-crypt

 Encryption for discord messages.
-For mine private purposes, should not being in use.
+For mine private purposes, should not be in use.
 ## How to install
 The easiest way and/or the fastest either is install [chrome extension](https://chrome.google.com/webstore/detail/deeskord-crypt/gfcopfgeodppjlojhjdadoheippnnnmf) (best option, dynamically loaded images/mp4/webm)
 - Other ways include: